remblock/REMChain-Automated-Bot/README.md

 # REMChain-Automated-Bot

 REMChain-Automated-Bot is a fully customisable script that manages and monitors your REMChain node.
-It allows the user to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked or transfered out automatically every 24 hours.
-Furthermore more it also has a built in monitor that is also fully customisable which will monitor your REMChain node in the set intervals.<br>
+It allows Guardians and Producers the flexibility to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked or transfered out automatically every 24 hours.
+Furthermore it also has a built in monitor that monitors and warns your by telegram is your REMChain node problems within the set interval period.<br>
 <br>

 ***